 Near the Quebrada you will find an outdoor theatre known as Sinfonia del Mar (Symphony of the Sea) where locals gather each day to experience an epic sunset of wonders.

 This place is perfect for people watching and it’ll give you a good idea of what the average Costeño (named used to describe the locals of Acapulco) loves about life since these little moments are the ones that matter the most.

-Also, be sure to visit the Diego Rivera’s mosaic located in the Inalambrica street if you’re a lover of the fine arts.
+Also, be sure to visit Diego Rivera’s mosaic located in the Inalambrica street if you’re a lover of the fine arts.

-What to Do and See in Acapulco #06 Visit the Anti-Pirate Fuerte de San Diego
+The 7 Best Things to Do and See in Acapulco #06 Visit the Anti-Pirate Fuerte de San Diego

 Speaking about culture, no visit to Acapulco is complete without stopping at the Fuerte de San Diego, an anti-pirate star-shaped fortification that was used centuries ago to repel the Pirates of the Pacific (no relation to the Pirates of the Caribbean).

 Inside, you will find a museum with the history of Acapulco as well as exhibits from the many commercial trading boats that have visited Acapulco in the past such as the Nao de China.

 Plus, the views from the top are nothing short of impressive!
 Entrance is free on Sundays and closed on Mondays.